LayaBox: LayaAir

 LayaAir is a dedicated open-source API for games and multimedia routines modules.
-It can be integrated from different ECMAScript standard language (ActionScript 3.0, JavaScript and TypeScript).
+It can be integrated with different ECMAScript standard language (ActionScript 3.0, JavaScript and TypeScript).

-LayaAir engine use its own 3D data format file.
-To handle importation of assets data from 3D graphics software, LayaBox provide a tools converter from FBX files.
-Also, Unity plugin is available to convert "GameObject" into LayaModel files (*.lm).
+The LayaAir engine use its own 3D data format file.
+To handle importation of assets data from 3D graphics software, LayaBox provides a tools converter from FBX files.
+Also, the Unity plugin is available to convert the Unity GameObject class into LayaModel files (*.lm).

 The last core libraries released support: